 For example, a half-complete component shipped from one group factory to another in a different country for completion – a common practice – may have no market value because the item would never be sold in that state.
 Intra-group services such as marketing or intellectual property rights would simply not be sold to anyone else but another group company.
-There is no market price and the OECD assumption is just wrong.
+There is no market price and the OECD assumption that there must be an equivalent is just wrong.
 What’s more, since 60 per cent of all trade is now undertaken within multinational corporations, this problem is going to get worse: as more and more prices in international trade become transfer prices there are fewer and fewer market based prices left for comparison, and using market prices as the basis for transfer pricing becomes increasingly absurd.

-Finally, the entire economic logic of the system is wrong.
-What the OECD guarantees by seeking to tax each company as if it were an independent entity is that none of the excess profit that a group makes by operating under common control is taxed at all.
-This is despite the only obvious reason for there being a group of companies in the first place is that more money is made by being a group acting under common control than could be made by running a series of independent companies.
-What the OECD does as a result guarantee by promoting arms’ length transfer pricing is that part of the profit of multinational companies can float off free to a tax haven without any chance of being taxed, because the OECD basically make sure by adopting a flawed system of international transfer pricing rules that this has to be possible because its chosen method for taxing multinational groups of companies works on the absurd assumption that no such group exists and that, therefore, the profits it makes by being a group cannot be taxed.
-It would be hard to find a more illogical way of taxing multinational corporations than that, yet that is what we have.
+Finally, the entire economic logic of the OECD arm’s length pricing system is wrong.
+What the OECD seeks to do by use of this system is to tax each and every company in a multinational group as if it was an independent third party entity undertaking the same trade that it actually undertakes within the group.
+The problem with doing so is that this ignores the fact that the group of companies exists for a good economic reason.
+That reason is that more money is made by having a group in existence than could be the case without it.
+But if the OECD seek only to tax the profits that would be made if the group did not exist – which is what its arm’s length pricing does – then the part of profits attributable to the activities of the multinational corporation group as a whole rather than the operation of its individual components will always be tax free under the OECD arm’s length pricing system.
+The result is that the excess profit resulting from being in a group is not taxed at all under the OECD method – and perversely that guarantees that every multinational corporation will always have some untaxed profits it can locate in a tax haven without fear of challenge.
+A more illogical way of taxing multinational corporations would be hard to find, yet that is what we have.

 No wonder Starbucks found it so easy to get round the UK’s transfer pricing rules for so long that it reported a loss for fourteen out of its first fifteen years in the UK.
-The fact that HMRC has only sixty-five transfer pricing specialists to assess hundreds of billions of pounds’ worth of transactions a year means means transfer mispricing remains largely unidentified and unchallenged.
+The fact that HMRC has only sixty-five transfer pricing specialists to assess hundreds of billions of pounds’ worth of transactions a year also means much transfer mispricing remains largely unidentified and unchallenged.
 It’s a recipe for international tax avoidance, and that’s what we’ve got.

 <chapter head>Chapter 6 Pulling it all together – what Google, Amazon and Starbucks do next

 From Chapters 4 and 5 it should be clear that certain strategies adopted by Google, Amazon and Starbucks in the UK are motivated by a desire to avoid tax.
-The shifting of profits from the UK would be pointless, however, if they were then taxed elsewhere at anything like an equivalent rate.
+The shifting of profits from the UK would be pointless, however, if those profits were then taxed elsewhere at anything like an equivalent rate.
 In each case this seems unlikely, although the reasons why this is the case vary slightly in each case.
-Understanding why that is so is important before moving on to consider solutions to the problems of taxing multinational corporations because doing so makes it clear that this is, at least in part, an international issue.
+Understanding how the profits shifted from the UK also fall out of tax elsewhere is important before moving on to consider solutions to the problems of taxing multinational corporations.